andgordio/mockupless/docs/Courses/LayoutBasics/Style/text.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-You can list multiple fonts separated by commas to provide a browser with alternatives if it fails to load the first one on your list.
+You can list multiple fonts separated by commas to give a browser the alternatives if it fails to load the first one on your list.
 In the example above, Helvetica will be applied to the first container by default.
 If Helvetica is not installed on the operating system of a user, which is common for Windows PCs, Arial will be applied.
 If Arial is absent too, the system's default sans-serif font will be applied.

 It is common to put one of the three generic font families—`serif`, `sans-serif` or `monospace`—in the end of your list.
 This way, when all the fonts you specified fail to load, a system’s default font family is applied.